ReflectsLight/quran-json/README.md

 3.2

-The next query we will find a particular phrase in the English translation of The Quran by using the LIKE operator:
+The next query we will execute finds a particular phrase in the English translation of The Quran by using the LIKE operator:

 ```sql
 SELECT qurans.locale,